AustinSmall326/CIS-518_Panorama/README.md

 Overview:
 ------------------

 This project focused on image feature detection, feature matching and image mosaic techniques.
-The goal of this project was to create an imge mosaic or stitching, which is a collection of small images which are aligned properly to create one larger image.
+The goal of this project was to create an image mosaic or stitching, which is a collection of small images which are aligned properly to create one larger image.
 The techniques utilized in this project were referenced from the following papers.

 - "Multi-image Matching using Multi-scale image patches", Brown, M.; Szeliski, R.; Winder, S. CVPR 2015
 - "Shape Matching and Object Recognition Using Shape Contexts", Belongie, S., Malik, J. and Puzicha, J. PAMI 2002: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/shape